GetosMonkey/AI-Assignment-2/README.md

 # Setup Instructions:

-Basically once you download the notebook that's all you need, other than two have the two datasets as files in the same folder/directory as the notebook so that my program can correctly read it in.
+Basically once you download the notebook that's all you need, other than two have the dataset as folder in the same folder/directory as the notebook so that my program can correctly read it in.

-Assignment1.ipynb: Main program where all my working code blocks are .gitignore: File mainly for version control on my github README.md: setup instructions
+Assignment2.ipynb: Main program where all my working code blocks are .gitignore: File mainly for version control on my github README.md: setup instructions